Content Map Terms

 - You may feel a brief stinging or burning sensation when the IV is inserted into your vein.

-- You may be uncomfortable lying still for an extended period of time on the table during the scans.
+- You may be uncomfortable lying still for a long time on the table during the scans.

 - If medicine to stress your heart is used, you may have symptoms of mild nausea, headache, dizziness, flushing, or chest pain.
-These symptoms only last a few minutes.
+These symptoms last just a few minutes.